 Setting powders, how I love thee, let me count the ways.
 You keep my skin looking flawless all day long, you prevent my face from getting shiny, and you prevent foundation from creasing into the lines on my face.
 Whether you see it referred to as setting powder, loose powder, or translucent powder, it is undeniable that this product is a key player in any strong makeup game.

-I always break down the best methods and tips on how to apply face powder.
-Lastly, we’ve collected the best setting powders on the market, so you can choose a great face powder right off the bat.
+In this article, we’ve collected the best setting powders on the market, so you can choose a great face powder right off the bat.
 We’ll also explain how translucent powders differ from other makeup powders, so that you better understand what to go for.

-For a long-lasting and flawless look, your makeup routine is probably missing any of these 15 best settings powders.
+For a long-lasting and flawless look, your makeup routine is probably missing any of these 15 best setting powders.
 So make sure you get that perfect one for you now!

 1. Laura Mercier Translucent Loose Setting Powder